 All carpeting can benefit from a deep cleaning periodically, and carpet tiles are no exception.
 Many people opt to have a professional come in to do a cleaning once a year or so as a way of making sure that all of the ground-in dirt and debris are loosened and removed.
 Professional carpet cleaners are also able to address difficult issues, such as pet stains.

-If you want to try and rent a carpet-cleaning machine from a home improvement store, be sure to check the carpet manufacturer's recommendations for what cleaner to use and how to best apply it.
+If you want to rent a carpet-cleaning machine from a home improvement store, be sure to check the carpet manufacturer's recommendations for what cleaner to use and how to best apply it.
 You'll also need to remove the furniture from the room, make sure you have proper ventilation and follow the instructions that come with the machine for best results.
 Once finished, be sure to keep airflow going throughout the space so the carpeting has the chance to dry completely.